jpegleg/enchantress/README.md

 With the integrity check added, the behavior is much more like AES-GCM, except that instead of GMAC, we have SHA3 hash comparisons.
 This implementation is more simple than GMAC (GCM), is faster and lighter weight, while providing a more flexible and easy to understand integrity and authentication system.
-The combination of SHA3 and AES-CTR makes enchantress a unique "detached" and "loose" AEAD.
+The combination of SHA3 and AES-CTR makes enchantress similar to what might be described as a "detached" and "loose" AEAD; the difference between this style and an AEAD is that the integrity is not within the ciphertext itself, but a separate file.
+This means that the tooling enforces the integrity, not the algorithm used during encryption.
+The detached data is easier to independantly audit and manage usage, being in a serialized format that includes time and file name information.

-Encryptions are are recorded in an `enchantress.toml` which is needed for decryption.
+Encryptions are are recorded in an `enchantress.toml` which is needed for decryption with enchantress.

 The key is generated based on a password processed in Argon2: